danfuzz/lactoserv/README.md

 services.

-More concretely, Lactoserv is a web application server which knows how to serve a handful of different types of built-in "application," with plans to add more and to enable straightforward custom applications.
+More concretely, Lactoserv is a web application server which knows how to serve a handful of different types of built-in "application," with plans to add more.
+It is also possible to define your own applications to be served within the framework.

 ### Features

 * Can run multiple network endpoints, each serving a different set of high-level applications.
 * Several built-in applications:
+  * A small handful of request routing applications, to cover basic routing needs.
   * Simple response server (approximately a single-file static server).
-  * Static file server.
+  * Static file (directory tree) server.
   * Redirect server.
   * More to come!
-TODO!
 * Path-hierarchy specificity-based endpoint configuration, for endpoints that serve multiple applications.
 This is as opposed to, notably, many (most?) of the "competing" Node webapp frameworks, which just do linear dispatch.